jbial/ml-tutorials/word_embeddings/README.md

 3. TensorFlow basics (pre-version 2.0)
 4. TensorFlow's [Embedding Projector](https://projector.tensorflow.org/) for visualising learned embeddings

+### Warning
-### Warning: This notebook lacks detailed markdown/LaTeX explainations, but will be updated accordingly.
++ This notebook lacks detailed markdown/LaTeX explainations, but will be updated accordingly.
 For now, please refer to the links provided in the notebook for more details.